 In September and November 2011 we obtained marketing approval in the United States and the European Union, respectively, for Soliris for the treatment of a second indication, aHUS.
+In September 2013, the MHLW approved Soliris for the treatment of patients with aHUS in Japan.

 We dedicate significant resources to the worldwide commercialization of Soliris.
 We have established sales and marketing capabilities in the United States and in many countries throughout the world.
 We cannot guarantee that any marketing application for Soliris for the treatment of PNH, aHUS or any other indication, will be approved or maintained in any country where we seek marketing authorization to sell Soliris.
 In certain countries, we continue discussions with authorities to finalize operational, reimbursement, price approval and funding processes so that we may, upon conclusion of such discussions, commence commercial sales of Soliris for the treatment of PNH in those countries.
 We have had and will continue to have similar discussions with authorities to facilitate the commercialization of Soliris for the treatment of aHUS in certain countries in the European Union.
-We have not concluded such discussions in any of the major markets of the European Union for the treatment of aHUS.
 Our ability to complete such processes successfully is subject to the risks and uncertainties described in this Quarterly Report on Form 10-Q. We cannot guarantee that we will be able to obtain reimbursement for Soliris or successfully commercialize Soliris in any additional countries, or that we will be able to maintain coverage or reimbursement at anticipated levels in any country in which we have already received marketing approval.
 As a result, sales in certain countries may be delayed or never occur, or may be subsequently reduced.